modelm42h1292/new/README.md

 # snake
 made for introduction_to_programming

-for anyone using this,
+for anyone using this:

-CC-BY-ND license applies, see more at https://creativecommons.org/licenses/by-nd/4.0/legalcode
+CC BY-NC-ND license applies, see more at https://creativecommons.org/licenses/by-nd/4.0/legalcode